 When the page is loaded, click the “Log In” link at the top right portion of the page (as indicated by the red arrow in the screenshot below).

 Enter the username and password of your Globe at Home account.
 To know your username and password, check the bottom of the modem.
-The default username is “user” while the password is the 8-character combination after “Password.”
+The default username is user while the password is @l03e1t3.

 Click “Log In” when you’re done.

 Immediately after logging in for the first time, you will be prompted to change the password.
-This is an important step meant to prevent snoopers and hackers from messing with your modem’s settings.
+This is an important step meant to stop snoopers and hackers.

 Take note that this is your modem password and not the wifi password.
 I’ll teach you how to change the wifi password later on.